Blue and Green progress bars when opening PDF in Bluebeam Revu

+Are you experiencing blue and green progress bars when opening PDF in Bluebeam Revu?
 On occasion, we’ll get Bluebeam PDF files that don’t open nearly as fast as our other files.
 These are usually large plans with lots of hatch patterns and/or layers.
 These files take longer to open, take longer to render, and just aren’t as responsive as most of our other PDF files.
 While these files are opening, we’ll see a Green progress bar and then a Blue progress bar.
 What does this mean?

 In the video below, we’ll explain that Green bar shows while the file is loading into memory.
 Then after the file has loaded, the progress bar shows as Blue when the file is rendering.
 You will also get the Blue progress bar when panning and zooming as Revu renders the new orientation of the PDF